How to Use Pivot Tables

 - How have my sales varied week over week or month to month?

 - How many products were sold within a specific price range?

 The possibilities are endless.
-We will walk through how to create a pivot table, the best uses for digital marketers and a few basic tips and tricks.
+We will walk through how to create an excel pivot table, the best uses for digital marketers and a few basic tips and tricks.

 Creating a Pivot Table